NateNoNameSOFT/CGB/README.md

-# CGB
+# CGB'22
-A light weight simple Gameboy emulator written in C
+A light weight simple Gameboy emulator written in C more features coming soon... please reccomend any ideas in Issues with the "enhancement" label